 Then there is Singapore’s Food Ambassador Violet Oon, with her refreshing Singaporean cuisine, who also offers a handful of vegetarian options in all her restaurants.
 Also, Resort World Sentosa’s Italian celebrity chef restaurant, Fratelli also offers a selection of a-la-carte vegetarian options on their menus.

-With all these choices, if you do decide to go all out and dine in style this festive season, you should be covered as far as your vegetarian needs go.
+With all these choices, if you do decide to go all out and dine in style, you should be covered as far as your vegetarian needs go.
 Happy Dining!